* This is the Consumer Version. *

 In women with the premutation, symptoms are usually less severe, possibly because they have another X chromosome, which seems to protect against the effects of the X chromosome with the premutation.
 Women with the premutation are more likely to have early menopause and infertility problems than women without it.

 Because this disorder was identified relatively recently (in 2001), the diagnosis is sometimes missed or mistaken for disorders that cause similar symptoms, such as Parkinson disease or Alzheimer disease.
-The tremors may be mistaken for essential tremor (a common tremor disorder that rarely causes any other symptoms—see Causes).
+The tremors may be mistaken for essential tremor (a common tremor disorder that rarely causes any other symptoms—see page Causes).

 If doctors suspect the syndrome, they ask about symptoms in family members, particularly whether grandchildren have intellectual disability or daughters have had early menopause or infertility problems.
 When doctors examine children with Fragile X syndrome, they should find out whether the grandfathers have any symptoms suggesting Fragile X–associated tremor/ataxia syndrome.